Britney Spears’ attorney Mathew Rosengart no longer representing singer after finalizing litigation for her conservatorship - KESQ

 By Elizabeth Wagmeister, CNN

-(CNN) — Mathew Rosengart, the attorney who has represented Britney Spears for the past three years and successfully advocated for her release from a court-ordered conservatorship, is no longer representing the singer, according to a source with direct knowledge of the matter.
+(CNN) — Mathew Rosengart, the litigator who has represented Britney Spears for the past three years and successfully advocated for her release from a court-ordered conservatorship, is parting ways with the singer, according to a source with direct knowledge of the matter.

 Rosengart stepping down comes as all litigation pertaining to Spears’ former conservatorship has been resolved, reinstating the pop star’s independence and releasing her from the probate system.